clareaulab/Protein-RNA_modeling/Replicate_Simulation/README.md

 This will carry out the relaxation and scoring for the wild-type and all MGH mutants, producing the Rosetta score files used for downstream analysis.

+After generating relaxed structures and scoring the wild-type and all MGH mutants, the next step is to aggregate all results and perform statistical comparisons of interaction energies across variants.

+Combine All Scores Across WT and Mutants

+To merge the results from every run—including wild-type (WT) and all MGH mutants—use:

+Replicate_Simulation/score_rnp.sh

+This script collects and organizes Rosetta scoring outputs (interaction energies, ddG, etc.).

+It internally calls:

+Replicate_Simulation/get_lowest_scoring_ddgBind_relaxed_models.py

+Important:

+The Python script get_lowest_scoring_ddgBind_relaxed_models.py must be placed in:

+$ROSETTA/source/src/apps/public/rnp_ddg/

+to allow Rosetta to locate and execute it correctly.

+Once all results are combined, we perform the main comparative analysis using:

+compare_summaries_IE.sh
+This wrapper script calls:

+compare_summaries_IE.py

+compare_summaries_IE.py:

+-extracts interaction energies (IntE)
+-selects the top 40 models for each variant (sorted by Rosetta Score) -computes mean ± SD per variant
+-performs a Kruskal–Wallis test across all groups -performs Dunn’s post-hoc pairwise comparisons (Bonferroni-adjusted) -reports statistical differences between WT and each mutant